aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/install.md

 -   New installs to releases prior to v1.3.9 are no longer supported.
 -   Upgrades to releases prior to v1.3.8 are no longer supported.
--   FIXED in v1.5.1 - When a new installation includes AWS Network Firewall (NFW), we are seeing State Machine failures in Phase 1 in the Perimeter account.
-Timing issues are causing the first deployment of the underlying CloudFormation stack to fail and rollback, when we automatically retry the stacks deployment, we attempt to recreate the NFW CloudWatch Log groups which were retained, causing a failure.
-A fix is in the works.
-Manually delete the two NFW log groups from the perimeter account (`/ASEA/Nfw/Central-Firewall/Alert` and `/ASEA/Nfw/Central-Firewall/Flow`) using either the Accelerator Pipeline Role or the Org Admin Role and rerun the state machine with the input of `{"scope": "FULL", "mode": "APPLY"}`.
--   FIXED in v1.5.1 - Applying new Control Tower Detective guardrails fails in v1.5.0

 ## Post-Installation